thisrod/pyfield/README.md

 by Rodney E. S. Polkinghorne

-A field is a scalar, vector or tensor that depends on position and time.
-The `Field` exported by this Python library is an `ndarray` containing samples of a field, that also records the points in R<sup>n</sup> at which the samples were taken.
+A field is a scalar, vector or tensor quantity that depends on position and time.
+This Python library exports a type `Field`, an `ndarray` containing samples of an array-valued quantity, that also records the points at which the samples were taken.
+These points form a rectangular grid in R<sup>n</sup>.
 Such an array can integrate, differentiate and Fourier transform itself, generate samples of white noise at its points, and so on.

 The library aims to remove the accidental complexity from computing with fields, in order to spare scientific programers from bookeeping, to prevent large classes of bugs from occuring at all, and to allow the remaining code to address physical problems, and the remaining bugs to be removed by physical nous.

+The current version of the library assumes that the quantity being sampled is an array, which is invariant as the coordinates change underneath it.
+Future versions might understand how the components of vectors and tensors should transform in different coordinate systems.

+Grids
+---

 The mechanics of this are done by a class `Grid`.
 This is a abstract representation of a rectangular grid of points in R<sup>n</sup>, along with a system of grid coordinates.
 The points must form a rectangular grid, but this does not have to be aligned with the usual axes or start at the origin.
 We can represent a skew plane in space, and things like that.

-At `Grid` is constructed from its axes, as
+At `Grid` is usually constructed from its axes, as

-	R = Grid(0.1*arange(3), pi+0.5*arange(4))
+	R = Grid.from_axes(0.1*arange(3), pi+0.5*arange(4))

 An array of coodinates for all grid points in R<sup>n</sup> is given by

-	R.R()
+	R.W()

 and coordinates for the point with a known index, say `(1, 2)`, by